jskrojec/DiabloImmortalDiscordBot/README.md

 # Diablo Immortal Discord Bot

 Discord Bot for Diablo Immortal.
 Sends a message on events.
+Also has features like reaction roles and custom notifications.
+Support and more on discord: https://discord.gg/ta4HxP6nz4

-## Installation:
+### Installation:

 You can skip step 2 and 3 if you're the server owner.